 Queen's porter at Treetops later joined Mau Mau rebellion

-In this photo taken Sunday, Feb.
-5, 2017, Nahashon Mureithi, 89, recollects his time as a porter and guide for Britain's Queen Elizabeth II, then Princess Elizabeth, at the Treetops hotel near Nyeri, in Kenya.
-Sixty-five years ago, Princess Elizabeth went up into the treehouse safari lodge watching elephants below, and was informed that her father had died and she descended from the treehouse a queen.
+Sixty-five year...
+NYERI, Kenya - Sixty-five years ago, Britain's Princess Elizabeth went up into a treehouse safari lodge and watched elephants below.
+She was informed that her father had died and she descended from the treehouse a queen.

 Discussions